microsoft/msticpy/docs/source/data_acquisition/GeoIPLookups.rst

 msticpyconfig.yaml.
 You can specify an API key in the ``AuthKey`` setting.
 For example, ``AuthKey: abcd424246789`` or use a reference to an environment variable holding the key value.
-The API key you need to specify in the ``AuthKey`` setting is you MaxMind License Key that can be found on the MaxMind website under Account > Services.
+The API key you need to specify in the ``AuthKey`` setting is your MaxMind License Key that can be found on the MaxMind website under Account/Services.
 Set the ``AccountID`` field to your MaxMind Account ID. (this is typically not a secret value but you can opt to store this in an environment variable or Azure Key Vault).

 The DBFolder setting specifies a folder where the downloaded Maxmind database files will be stored and referenced from.
-Thefolder path can be prefixed with "~" to specify a path relative to the current users home directory (this works cross-platform).
+The folder path can be prefixed with "~" to specify a path relative to the current users home directory (this works cross-platform).